pantale/DynELA-v3.0/README.md

 	cmake ../Sources
 	make

-There is no need to install.
+There is no need to install the executable or something similar to use the FEM code.
 Modify the .bashrc file and add the following lines where _path_to_DynELA_ points to the top directory of your DynELA installation:

-	export DYNELA="_path_to_DynELA_"
+	export DYNELA="path_to_DynELA"
 	export PATH=$PATH:$DYNELA/bin
 	export DYNELA_BIN=$DYNELA/Build/bin
 	export DYNELA_LIB=$DYNELA/Build/lib